Karyotyping is a test to examine chromosomes in a sample of cells. This test can help identify genetic problems as the cause of a disorder or disease.

 In some cases, a problem may occur in the cells growing in the lab dish.
 Karyotype tests should be repeated to confirm that an abnormal chromosome problem is actually in the body of the person.

 Bacino CA, Lee B. Cytogenetics.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 98.

-Stein CK.
+Perle MA, Stein CH.
 Applications of cytogenetics in modern pathology.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 69.BACK TO TOP
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 71.BACK TO TOP

 Review Date: 10/13/2022

 Reviewed By: Anna C. Edens Hurst, MD, MS, Associate Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.